© Redmond Hunt 2022. All rights reserved.

 The most difficult challenge staring down whitetails is disease, and these two deer sicknesses top the list: chronic wasting disease (CWD) and epizootic hemorrhagic disease (EHD).
 We could devote pages to both—and researchers have—but here we’ll just cover the basics.

-This article on EHD by the National Deer Association (NDA) describes it as a viral infection spread by biting midges, gnats, or “no-see-ums.”
-EHD pops up more in summer and early fall when heat and drought encourage midge reproduction in shallow, stagnant water.
+This article by the National Deer Association (NDA) describes EHD as a viral infection spread by biting midges, gnats, or “no-see-ums.”
+EHD emerges more during summer and early fall when heat and drought encourage midge reproduction in stagnant, shallow waters.
+Five to ten days following exposure, these symptoms of EHD in deer may appear:

 Do you know if your herd has contracted or may be spreading CWD?
 Centers for Disease Control notes the signs of chronic wasting disease in whitetail deer include:

 The onset of frosty weather will send midges into hibernation and end the season’s cycle of EHD.
 But for chronic wasting disease?
-There is no cure for CWD or sure-fire prevention.
+There is no cure or sure-fire prevention.
 There are opinions on how to slow the disease, but most draw heated debate from opposing sides.
 Feeding and baiting, including deer minerals, is one related hot topic that’s important to hunters, so let’s cover it briefly.

 Baiting bans have cropped up across the country because some conservationists feel feeding helps transmit disease through deer congregation and saliva.
 Others believe supplementing deer with feed and quality minerals like Trophy Rock is important since it creates a healthier animal that can survive challenges better.

 “It’s tough to decipher who’s right,” he said.
 “Everyone has their own opinion, and you get a really split audience.
 Most hunters and conservationists like myself lean toward feeding deer to keep them healthier.
 Others say, ‘Nope, we’re not doing it because it could spread disease.’
-It’s the great controversy of the white-tail world: How do we prevent CWD—or is it even preventable?”
+It’s the great controversy of the whitetail world: How do we prevent CWD—or is it even preventable?”

 There are three things most agree will help slow the spread of chronic wasting disease in whitetail deer: